gracz21/ia-eclinic/README.md

 # ia-eclinic
-Internet application for clinics as a project on Internet Applications subject
+Internet application in Ruby on Rails for clinics as a project on Internet Applications subject